 of securities.
 International investing involves additional risks, including currency fluctuations, political or economic conditions affecting the foreign country, and differences in accounting standards and foreign

 regulations.
 These risks are magnified in emerging markets.
-The Portfolio’s Diversifying Sleeve includes fixed-income securities, that are subject to interest-rate risk and, as such, the net asset value of the Portfolio
+The Fund’s Diversifying Sleeve includes fixed-income securities, that are subject to interest-rate risk and, as such, the net asset value of the Fund may fall

-may fall as interest rates rise.
+as interest rates rise.
 Investing in high-income securities may carry a greater risk of nonpayment of interest or principal than higher-rated bonds.
-Loans (including loan assignments, loan participations and
+Loans (including loan assignments, loan participations and other loan

 instruments) carry other risks, including the risk of insolvency of the lending bank or other intermediary.
-Loans may be unsecured or not fully collateralized may be subject to restrictions on resale and
+Loans may be unsecured or not fully collateralized may be subject to restrictions on resale and sometimes

-sometimes trade infrequently on the secondary market.
-The Portfolio may seek to hedge market risk via the use of derivative instruments.
+trade infrequently on the secondary market.
+The Fund may seek to hedge market risk via the use of derivative instruments.
 Such investments involve additional risks.
-Investing in commodities is generally
+Investing in commodities is generally considered

-considered speculative because of the significant potential for investment loss due to cyclical economic conditions, sudden political events, and adverse international monetary policies.
-Markets for commodities are
+speculative because of the significant potential for investment loss due to cyclical economic conditions, sudden political events, and adverse international monetary policies.
+Markets for commodities are likely to be

-likely to be volatile and the Portfolio may pay more to store and accurately value its commodity holdings than it does with the Portfolio’s other holdings.
-These and other risks are more fully described in the prospectus.
+volatile and the Fund may pay more to store and accurately value its commodity holdings than it does with the Fund’s other holdings.
+These and other risks are more fully described in the Fund's prospectus.
+Not all